adeweaver/docs/src/oss/langchain-rag.md

 ## Overview
 A typical RAG application has two main components:

-**Indexing**: a pipeline for ingesting data from a source and indexing it. *This usually happens offline.*
+**Indexing**: a pipeline for ingesting data from a source and indexing it. *This usually happens in a separate process.*

 **Retrieval and generation**: the actual RAG process, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.